US electrical-contractor market, mapped

 Do not buy this if any of the following are true.

 Your sales motion only fires above $250k ACV.
 The long tail of single-shop independents will not fit your unit economics.
-A residential service operator with 6 trucks rarely writes a six-figure annual check on day one.
+A residential service operator with six trucks rarely writes a six-figure annual check on day one.
 Call us when an enterprise-only motion stalls and you need a mid-market overlay.

 You need real-time license status.
 State journeyman and master license boards publish that, with appeal periods and reinstatement windows that move daily.
-We refresh monthly, which is the right cadence for prospecting and the wrong cadence for compliance gatekeeping.
+We refresh monthly, the right cadence for prospecting and the wrong cadence for compliance gatekeeping.

 Questions